-The Binaytara Foundation (BTF) partnered with the University of Illinois at Chicago and the Civil Service Hospital of Nepal to develop the country’s first Blood and Marrow Stem Cell Transplant (BMT) Center.
+The Binaytara Foundation partnered with the University of Illinois at Chicago and the Civil Service Hospital of Nepal to support the development of the country’s first bone marrow transplant (BMT) center.
 Stem cell transplant is a standard procedure for the treatment of many blood cancers.
 The BMT center in Kathmandu successfully completed the first bone marrow transplant in August 2016.
 The newly established BMT center aims to serve not only the 26.5 million people of Nepal but also millions of people from neighboring India.
-Throughout this project, BTF provided the capacity to staff the Center and will offer continuing education to clinicians.
+BTF’s in establishing this facility included training physicians, nurses and other healthcare providers in the U.S. and in Sri Lanka.

 Nepal is located in South Asia between India and China.
 According to 2011 census, Nepal’s population is 26.5 million.
 Although we do not have any official data, according to the hematologists and oncologists practicing in Nepal, lymphoma is a common cancer diagnosed in the Himalayan country.
 Bone marrow transplant is also effective in treatment of sickle cell anemia, a condition common among people of certain ethnicities in Nepal and India.
 This BMT center at Civil Service Hospital can significantly improve the morbidities and mortalities related to sickle cell disease by making bone marrow transplant services available to those community members.